 This 52-acre garden is home to the climate-controlled Steinhardt Conservatory (which houses plant life from three different temperate zones), as well as gardens devoted to fragrances and plants mentioned in Shakespeare’s plays.
 Find a moment of peace in the zen Japanese Garden, see the rock garden or smell those fragrant flowers in the fragrance garden.

-New York is often seen as a concrete jungle, but there are small pockets where greenery not only thrives, but provides a welcome respite from the hectic pace of urban life—that is, if you know where to look.
+New York City has the most beautiful gardens, despite being seen as a concrete jungle.
+There are small pockets where greenery not only thrives but provides a welcome respite from the hectic pace of urban life—that is, if you know where to look.
 Next time you want to take a minute to stop and smell the roses (or the tulips), check out NYC parks like Central Park or visit New York's various conservatories (like the one at the New York Botanical Garden).
 We've also included lesser-known, secret gardens in NYC that provide rare moments of solitude in a city packed with eight million people.
 Note that most of the stunning botanical gardens are requiring pre-reserved tickets at this time, so check their websites before heading out.